balena-io-experimental/boombeastic/README.md

 # BoomBeastic

-A Raspberry Pi based smart connected speaker based on [Mopidy](https://github.com/mopidy/mopidy)!
+A Raspberry Pi based smart connected speaker that can play music via AirPlay&reg; and Spotify&reg; connect

 **this application is compatible with resinOS 2.0+**